 In 2020 and 2021, I went through the Run Like Clockwork program, and we looked for bottlenecks in our company.
 I became fixated on finding them, whether a system, a person, or a process.

 On Fridays, we had our Weekly Stand-Up where we stated our Lessons Earned, Big Wins, recognition for someone who went above and beyond, and our priorities for the next week.
 Each person completed this in our project management system, ClickUp*.
-It is an assigned task every Friday, so no one forgot it.
+It is an assigned task every Friday, so no one forgets it.
 On Mondays, we all had a recurring task to review everyone else's entries.
 The first question on that list is “Bottleneck or Challenge.”

-wanted people to find them, and we celebrated when they did!
+I wanted people to find them, and we celebrated when they did!

 If we don't name it, it can't be fixed.
 We practiced blameless problem-solving to determine how to remove the bottleneck.
 When someone said I was the bottleneck, I verbally high-fived them and thanked them for pointing it out.
 Instead of bottleneck being a dirty word or fears of repercussion, it was a celebration, especially when they called out themselves or me.